 Carl C. Correll, PhD

 Dr. Carl C. Correll received a PhD in biological chemistry from the University of Michigan in 1992.
-From 1992 to 1997, he worked as a postdoctoral researcher at Yale University.
+From 1992 to 1997, he worked as a an American Cancer Society postdoctoral fellow at Yale University.
 He was an associate professor of biochemistry and molecular biology at the University of Chicago from 1998 to 2004.